Fasting and Prayer Guide

 Sunday Evening | Monday Morning | Monday Afternoon

-Break your fast with us at 6p Monday evening with a potluck dinner and a prayer meeting.
+Break your fast with us at 6p Monday evening with a potluck dinner, followed by a church family meeting to set the vision for the coming year and steep it in prayer.
 If you haven’t yet, RSVP for dinner here.

 Scripture passage at the top of the page